Dalvir0001/DSA-in-CPP/README.md

 - Maximum Depth of Binary Tree
 - Balanced binary tree
 - Diameter of Binary Tree
+- Maximum path sum
+- Check if two trees are identical or not
+- Zig Zag or Spiral Traversal

 ## 🎯 Goals
 - Master Data Structures and Algorithms